-The greatest challenge you will face is persuading hundreds or thousands of groups and individuals to change the way they work, a transformation people will accept only if they can be persuaded that this will make their jobs easier and help the company achieve its initiatives.
+The greatest challenge you will face is proposing an optimized way of working while still achieving the companies’ initiatives to the masses.
 This may not be the case for all groups involved.
-When designing a Data as a Service (DaaS) process, there will always be a certain team who will need to provide the service and adding a process may add additional work or change their workload altogether.
+When designing a Data as a Service (DaaS) process, there will always be a certain team who will need to provide the service, and adding a process may add additional work or change their workload altogether.
 The best approach is to sell them on the value add and long-term efficiency this process will bring them.

 Here are a few psychological challenges you will face whenever you implement a new process:

-- The party who always resists change – this will be the most difficult group to convince.
-Usually the psychology of this group is centered around routine.
-They like their process filled routine that they have learned and memorized for a very long time.
+The party that always resists change – this will be the most difficult group to convince.
+Usually, the psychology of this group is centered around routine.
+They like the process-filled routine that they have learned and memorized for a very long time.
 They do not like any disruption or change.
 Imagine that these people are trains on a stationary track.
 They come and go on the same track, you can’t turn right or left.
 You can only stop and go.

 How on earth will you be able to get around the personalities described above?
 We have some simple solutions to get the ball rolling and assist in allowing the teams to psychologically accept the process.